Technical Specification

 # 2 System Components

 Figure 1 shows the main components and interfaces of the X-Road system.
-The components that are not part of the X-Road core are shown on grey background.
+The components that are not part of the X-Road core are marked with grey color.
 The components and the interfaces are described in detail in the following sections.

 Figure 1.
 Logical structure of X-Road